GR1MR34P3R-1/GR1MR34P3R-1/README.md

   <!-- About Me -->
   <h3>About Me</h3>
   <p>
-    👋 Self-taught full-stack developer since 8th grade.
-Passionate about learning, coding, and building fun, useful things.
+    👋 Hi im Grim Reaper and in 8th grade I was Passionate about learning, coding, and building fun, useful things.
 Mostly work with Python and JS.
 Built LockNest (a personal password manager) and Discord bots with modern command systems.
   </p>
   <p>
     💻 Experience with HTML, CSS, JavaScript, PHP, Docker, and Git.
 No formal certs yet, but completed robotics/programming classes.
 Also love cooking 🍳 and retro gaming 🎮 via emulators.